mat-docs/SECU4.Site/docs/open_streaming_architecture/stream_api/stream_server.md

 When a partition based stream creation strategy is applied, the data will be published to the main topic `{datasource}`, and the corresponding partition based on `PartitionMappings`.
 If there are no partition mapping given, the default partition of the main topic will be used.

+!!! note
+    The Stream API Server will create the topic with the required number of partitions as configured in `PartitionMappings`.
+If the topic already exists, the Stream API Server will not be able to change the number of partitions.
+It is up to the user to configure the Kafka topics with the required number of partitions if the topic already exists.